michaelmrose/vi3/readme.md

 - Super + a enter audio mode
 - Tap Super_L to go to command mode
 - Super + hjkl change focus
+- Tap either shift to immediately enter Command Mode and select a workspace to shift to, this is accomplished via xcape which provides a different keysym for hitting a key alone rather than as a modifier

 ##Command Mode
 ### Operations which do NOT terminate command mode